webpack/webpack-dev-server/README.md

 The client scripts are built with `npm run-script prepublish`.

 Run the relevant [examples](https://github.com/webpack/webpack-dev-server/tree/master/examples) to see if all functionality still works.
+When introducing new functionality, also add an example.
+This helps the maintainers to understand it and check if it still works.

 When making a PR, keep these goals in mind: